openziti/ngx_http_ziti_module/README.md

 Notes
 =======

-During development of this module, one tricky thing was figuring out how to resume processing of the HTTP request after the bacground Ziti operation had completed.
+During development of this module, one tricky thing was figuring out how to resume processing of the HTTP request after the background Ziti operation had completed.

 The nginx documentation on [thread pools](http://nginx.org/en/docs/dev/development_guide.html#threads) doesn't cover that topic.
 Also, the documentation on [HTTP phases](http://nginx.org/en/docs/dev/development_guide.html#http_phases) erroneously lists `ngx_http_core_run_phases()` as the function to call to resume processing.
 Using that doesn't work.

-After digging through the nginx sources, I found the correct function was `ngx_http_handler()`.
+After digging through the nginx sources, it was discovered that the correct function was `ngx_http_handler()`.

 [Back to TOC](#table-of-contents)